Uffenheim & Friedberg to Nuremberg to NYC

 Anthony and Marilyn have two children, Marjorie and Douglas.

 Martin's other sister Elsa married Max Guggenheimer and had a son named Kurt who married Inge Bodenheimer and had two sons named Peter and Ronald.

 Bertha the other sister had no children.

+Max Kramer had a brother Harry, who owned Ye Olde Chopp House in NYC and who gave Max (and his family) the affidavit to be able to come to America.
 Martin and Elsie had one child, Lisa, who married Henry Landman over 60 years ago and is my mother.

 Martin was born in August 1892 in a small town called Uffenheim, Germany.
 He moved to Nuremberg around the time of WWI and served in the German army.
 He was stationed in Nuremberg since that was one of the places where kosher food could be obtained.
 Martin was a proud Orthodox Jew.
 He married Else who was from Friedberg Germany.
 They settled down in Nuremberg and had a daughter named Lisa.
 Being politically active as well as religious, Martin did not get along with his local group of Storm Troopers even in the late 1920's, especially one Nazi named Herr Streicher.
 The story that I was told as a child, was that my Opa kicked Herr Streicher in the behind on the street and ran away.
 But when the Nazis came to power, this prank was not forgotten.